Skip links

 Final Thoughts on Baked Protein Oats

 Baked Protein Oats are the kind of recipe I come back to when I want something that works without much thought.
-I’ve made this enough times to trust how it turns out, and as Chef Thomas, I value that kind of steady result more than anything flashy.
+Iโ€™ve made this enough times to trust how it turns out, and as Chef Thomas, I value that kind of steady result more than anything flashy.

 It fits into real days, whether you eat it warm or save it for later.
-If you’re planning a different kind of easy dish another day, something like this crescent roll veggie pizza can fill a similar role at the table.
+If youโ€™re planning another simple bake or a savory meal for a different day, something like these High Protein Pepperoni Pizza Rolls or these Oven Roasted Garlic Cabbage Steaks can fill a similar role at the table.
 This is food that settles into a routine and stays there.

 Categories: